guilgautier/DPPy/docs/index.rst

 Welcome to DPPy's documentation!
 ################################

-DPPy is in its early stage of development and is meant to become a Python library for exact and approximate sampling of Determinantal Point Processes (DPPs).
+DPPy is a Python library for exact and approximate sampling of Determinantal Point Processes (DPPs).

 This documentation, for both discrete and continuous DPP models, aims at collecting:

-	1. the main mathematical background and intuitions
+	1. the main mathematical background and intuitions,

-	2. state of the art sampling algorithms through Python objects in the :ref:`tutorials`
+	2. state-of-the-art sampling algorithms through Python objects in the :ref:`tutorials`.

 Installation instructions